 Unfortunately, figures are unable to show whether the wild dog population is increasing or decreasing.
-Almost everyone in Africa’s safari industry believe the numbers are declining and wild dogs are seen far less regularly than 20 years ago.
+Experts in Africa’s safari industry believe the numbers are declining as wild dogs are seen far less than 20 years ago.

-All Africa’s predators are in competition with each other – leopards vs lions vs wild dogs vs hyenas vs cheetahs.
+All Africa’s predators are in competition with each other.
+This includes leopards, lions, wild dogs, hyenas, and cheetahs.
 When there is less food available, only the fittest will survive.

+So, do African wild dogs have predators?
 Lion prides will kill wild dogs, especially the pups, in order to reduce competition for their own food source.
-Hyenas successfully scare smaller wild dog packs off a kill.

 These social pack-living animals roam large territories and are continually in competition with other predators.
 They need space in order to thrive.
 Such space is becoming harder and harder to find.

 Wild dogs need large protected areas.
-Before colonialists arrived in Africa, they roamed freely across over 80% of the continent.
+Before colonists arrived in Africa, they roamed freely across over 80% of the continent.

-An important population lives in Kruger National Park, a park that covers almost 20,000 square kilometres.
-400-500 dogs can be found here but you need at least a three-night safari to have a chance of encountering them.
+An important population lives in Kruger National Park, a park that covers almost 20,000 square kilometers.
+400-500 dogs can be found here, but you need at least a three-night safari to have a chance of encountering them.

 Habitat fragmentation is when a large continuous habitat is broken into smaller patches due to habitat loss.
 For example, building a road through a national park requires only a tiny percentage of the land.